Who is at Fault for Pedestrian Dart Out Injuries in Texas?

 Under Texas personal injury statutes, either the pedestrian or the motorist is entitled to seek compensation for their injuries and property damage even if they were partially at fault.
 Texas can still seek compensation for your injuries even if you were partly to blame.
 A pedestrian or driver who was involved in a dart out accident can still seek compensation for their injuries as long as they were not more than 50 percent to blame for an accident.
 This is sometimes known as the 51 percent rule.
 Additionally, if you are determined to be than 50 percent to blame, you can still be awarded compensation from the driver who hit you, but your percentage of liability will be deducted from your final settlement.

-While these numbers seem very clear it is not easy to get to these numbers, and this is why hiring an experienced Dallas personal injury attorney can be in your best interest.
+While these numbers seem very clear it is not easy to get to these numbers, and this is why hiring an experienced Arlington personal injury attorney can be in your best interest.
 The jury is the party who decides exactly what percentage each party was at fault.
 The jury reaches this determination by examining evidence set forth during trial.
 Because a meager one percentage point can separate a person from recovering for their injuries and being barred from recovery it is important to collect and to admit strong evidence on your behalf or against the other party.

 If you have been Involved in a Pedestran Accident, Contact an Arlington Personal Injury Lawyer Today